launchbynttdata/tf-aws-module_collection-ecs_appmesh_platform/README.md

 - App Mesh

 ## Usage

-A sample variable file `example.tfvars` is available in the root directory which can be used to test this module.
+A sample variable file [example.tfvars](./sample-tfvars/cluster-with-vpc.tfvars) is available in the root directory which can be used to test this module.
 User needs to follow the below steps to execute this module
-1. Update the `example.tfvars` to manually enter values for all fields marked within `<>` to make the variable file usable
+1. Update the `sample-tfvars/example.tfvars` to manually enter values for all fields marked within `<>` to make the variable file usable
 2. Create a file `provider.tf` with the below contents
    ```
     provider "aws" {